Optimal Training of Mean Variance Estimation Neural Networks: Details on the advantage of taking the variance into account

-In this appendix, we provide additional details for the claims regarding linear models in the main text.
+In the non-asymptotic regime, a similar result holds for a linear model.
+Taking the variance into account, leads to a lower-variance estimator.
 All derivations for the statements in this paper regarding linear models can be found in \citet{van2015lecture}.